 “I now realize that it is true that God treats everyone on the same basis.
 Whoever fears God and does what is right is acceptable to God, no matter what race they belong to.”

 — Acts 10:34-35,

-This September issue of Racial Equity & Women’s Intercultural Ministries’ E-newsletter focuses on disrupting racism.
-Rev. Denise Anderson is the Coordinator of Racial and Intercultural Justice for Racial Equity & Women’s Intercultural Ministries.
+This month edition of the Racial Equity & Women’s Intercultural Ministries focuses on the Asian Intercultural Ministries.
+Mei-Hui Lai is an associate/coordinator/associate director in Racial Equity & Women’s Intercultural Ministries.
 Following are some of her reflections.

 — Rhashell D. Hunter